ukaea/hdc/doxy/README.md

 Examples
 ========
-The basic examples can be found in src/examples folder.
+The basic examples can be found in examples folder.
 The executables are built in CMAKE_BUILD_DIR/bin directory.

 The Python examples can be run from any arbitraty folder, the only necessary thing is to set LD_LIBRARY_PATH properly: